-In principle and in practice, AAUW values and seeks an inclusive membership, workforce, leadership team, and board of directors.
-There shall be no barriers to full participation in this organization on the basis of age, disability, ethnicity, gender, gender identity, geographical location, national origin, race, religious beliefs, sexual orientation, or socioeconomic status.
+In principle and in practice, AAUW benefits from a variety of perspectives across membership, workforce, leadership team, and board of directors.
+There shall be no barriers to full participation in this organization or its affiliates based on any community member's protected characteristics under local, state, or federal laws.